Conservatism Cognitive Bias – Why We Fear Change

 Established Brands Rely on the Conservatism Bias

-For most people, shopping for a new car is a major decision.
+Every year, 9 out of 10 new products fail.
+Consumers love and hate new things at the same time.
+They are attracted to novelty, but at the same time, they prefer something they are familiar with.
+For example, shopping for a new car is a major decision.
 A bewildering variety of makes, models, and dealers is available.
 Oddly enough, people tend to buy the same brand of car repeatedly.
 Sometimes several generations in a family have always bought cars by Ford or Chevrolet.

 While that’s a good thing for established auto makers, it makes it tough for new brands to compete.
 Overcoming people’s tendency to stick with past choices can be an almost insurmountable problem.